Important: Know your lens powers to order on the prescription entry form

 If you use one pair of single vision glasses to see all distances (for example, you don't need to change them whilst driving, reading etc) then please select Distance (first drop down box option on the right) opposite the glasses you want to buy in the product page or drop down Mini Menu)

 If you need glasses just for reading and close work (reading and sewing), please choose Reading / near.
 Reading glasses are designed purely for close work and will blur vision when looking into the distance.

-We will ask you your PD etc within the Prescription entry process as well as contact details.
+We will ask you your PD etc within the Prescription entry process as well as your contact details.